vikbert/awesome-iSAQB/README.md

 # Awesome-iSAQB

+The **International Software Architecture Qualification Board** (iSAQB) is the leading association for certification and training of software architects.

+The most

 This is repository is going to provide the awesome stuffs for the certification of iSAQB software architecture.

 ## Prerequisite